 SUNY Cortland has some 300 non-traditional students enrolled, and each has a unique story to tell.

-The College celebrated them all Oct.
-28 to Nov.
-1 with Non-Traditional Students Week (national Non-traditional Students Week is Nov.
-5 to 9).
-In addition to an array of activities offered through Advisement and Transition that week, one inspiring non-traditional student was introduced daily to the SUNY Cortland community.
+The College celebrates them all Nov.
+5 to 9 with Non-Traditional Students Week.
+In addition to an array of activities offered through Advisement and Transition, one inspiring non-traditional student will be introduced daily to the SUNY Cortland community.

-The week continued with a host of events and activities that took place in the Non-Traditional Students’ Lounge, in Cornish Hall, Room 1221.
-They included:
+The week also will feature a host of events and activities to take place in the Non-Traditional Students’ Lounge, in Cornish Hall, Room 1221.
+They include:

-Also in celebration of SUNY Cortland’s non-traditional students, nominations were being accepted through Monday, Nov.
-4, for the “Celebrate-a-Non-Trad” campaign.
-Nomination forms were e-mailed to the campus community and are available electronically.
+Also in celebration of SUNY Cortland’s non-traditional students, nominations are being accepted through Friday, Nov.
+12, for the “Celebrate-a-Non-Trad” campaign.
+Nomination forms will be e-mailed to the campus community and are available electronically.

 For more information about Non-Traditional Students Week events or to recognize an outstanding non-traditional student, contact Non-Traditional Student Support Coordinator Cheryl Hines at 607-753-4726.